rmpalmernz/alstonville-albums/README.md

 ## 🔒 Access Control (optional)

-While pages are public, each album includes:
+While pages are public, each album may include:

 - Tokenised URLs (if needed)
 - Expiry date messaging (e.g. “This page expires in 30 days”)